SenseNet/docs.sensenet.com/content/concepts/basics/04-search.md

 ![search](../img/search.gif)

 # Metadata indexing, searching by fields
-For every content [link], the field values can be indexed, so when you search for a term, the corresponding content with the related field value will appear in the result set.
+For every [content](/content/concepts/content-management), the field values can be indexed, so when you search for a term, the corresponding content with the related field value will appear in the result set.
 It is also possible to search by explicitly defining the field whose value we want to search for.
 The way a specific field of a content is indexed is defined in the CTD Field Definition.

-Sensenet uses the Lucene search engine for indexing and to provide a fast mechanism for returning query results.
+**sensenet** uses the Lucene search engine for indexing and to provide a fast mechanism for returning query results.
 Apart from the indexing of some basic built-in properties, each field can be configured separately according to the way you want to index it.

 Please note that this decision is usually made in development time.
 Although it is possible to switch to another search engine later, it will involve reindexing the whole content repository.
 The point of having a search module is that it provides a generic search interface for the content repository; a technology-independent search layer.
 Queries are expressed in a text or code (LINQ) format and are compiled to the language of the configured engine.
 Developers may create and execute queries without knowing which engine will execute them.